What Are Social Security Disability Benefits?

 If your disability prevents you from working, you may be eligible for Social Security Disability benefits.
 The Social Security Administration (SSA) provides monthly benefits to people who meet certain criteria concerning work history and disability level.
 Because the application and appeals process is complicated, the assistance of an attorney can be enormously helpful.

-Contact an attorney from Law Offices of Judith S. Leland, APLC in Downey, CA, for more information.
+Contact an attorney from Leland Law in Downey, CA, for more information.

 Social Security is the federal program that provides retirement, disability, survivor, family assistance and Medicare benefits.
 The program is funded by earmarked taxes withheld from employees’ paychecks, matching funds from employers and taxes from self-employed individuals.
 Social Security benefits are administered by the Social Security Administration (SSA) and governed by the Social Security Act.